warrenwoodhouse/fonts/README.md

 # SUPPORT
 You can find support at https://warrenwoodhouse.fandom.com/wiki/Forum:Support

+# FOR PERSONAL USE
+All of the fonts herein are available for personal use only.
+For other uses, please contact warrenkwoodhouse@gmail.com with the subject as "Fonts".

+# FOR COMMERCIAL USE
+For other uses such as commercial use, please contact warrenkwoodhouse@gmail.com with the subject as "Fonts - Requesting Commercial Use" so we can discuss terms for commercial usages.

 # KEEP IN TOUCH
 * Subscribe on YouTube: https://youtube.com/user/warrenwoodhouse
 * Follow on Twitter: https://twitter.com/warrenwoodhouse